anisul-Islam/html-documentation/README.md

 ### 1. Introduction to html

-- What is HTML and its role in web development?
-- History of HTML
-- Advantages & disadvantages of HTML
+In this chapter we will discuss what is HTML, why do we need HTML, advantages and disadvantages of HTML, History of HTML, environment setup for HTML, basic structure of HTML

 #### 1.1 What is HTML & Why HTML